Skip to main content

 The Welsh Government’s Agile Cymru Team will make the final decision on applications, claims, payments and all other matters relating to Agile Cymru.
 While we value feedback to improve our service, our decision is final and there is no right of appeal.

-• The scale of contribution to the objectives of Agile Cymru (Section 1 & 2).
+• The extent of contribution to the objectives of Agile Cymru (see Section 1 and 2).

 • That the anticipated eligible costs are reasonable and clearly specified.

-• That the requested grant is allowable and reasonable, and within the limits set out in section 3 above.
+• That the requested grant is allowable and reasonable, and within the limits set out in section 4 above or within the conditions of any relevant call for applications.

 • The evidence of need for the grant.